flutter/packages/packages/plugin_platform_interface/README.md

 This package provides a base class for platform interfaces of [federated flutter plugins](https://flutter.dev/go/federated-plugins).

-Platform implementations should extend their platform interface classes rather than implement it as newly added methods to platform interfaces are not considered as breaking changes.
+Platform implementations should `extends` their platform interface class rather than `implement`s it, as newly added methods to platform interfaces are not considered breaking changes.
 Extending a platform interface ensures that subclasses will get the default implementations from the base class, while platform implementations that `implements` their platform interface will be broken by newly added methods.